ZiaUrRehman-bit/ZiaUrRehman-bit/README.md

-- 👋 Hi, I’m @ZiaUrRehman-bit, and I'm Computer Engineering
+- 👋 Hi, I’m @ZiaUrRehman-bit, and I'm Computer Engineer
 - 👀 I’m interested in Artificial Intelligence and Embedded Systems Design
 - 🌱 I’m currently learning Artificial Intelligence and working as Computer Engineering Labs Coordinator in Institute of Space Technology, Islamabad, Pakistan